We’re dealing with an epidemic in Calgary. The problem is, no one is talking about it and it’s not easy to spot.

 So what can we do right now?

-Here are some of the ways we can make things better and do local good:
+Here are some of the ways we can make things better:

 - Talk about it.
 Just as we’ve become much more comfortable talking about mental health in general, talking about working and struggling can help people feel supported.